Class of 2013

-I am a doctoral candidate in anthropology at Penn State, with a methodological specialization in zooarchaeology.
-I am fascinated by problems relating to domesticated animal management, the evolution of animal breeds under environmental and anthropogenic selective pressures, and the intersection of these issues with human culture.
-I employ quantitative methods to pursue theoretically driven and statistically based research.
-My doctoral research centers on understanding the development and use of domestic animal breeds using domestic dogs as a case study.
-To accomplish this, I compare the physical morphology of European and Native American dogs preserved in their skeletal remains.
+After graduating from USU I attended Penn State as a graduate student in anthropology from 2013-2018.
+I am a currently a postdoc in anthropology at Penn State, and will become the Assistant Curator of Zooarchaeology at the Arizona State Museum in Tucson in August 2019.
+Much of my current research centers on understanding the interaction between human and animal communities, especially how environmental and anthropogenic pressures have influenced the distribution and physical traits of domesticates.
+My doctoral research centered on understanding changes in body size associated with the role of domestic animals in human communities using domestic dogs as a case study.
+To accomplish this, I compared the physical morphology of European and Native American dogs preserved in their skeletal remains.
 This research has revealed significant morphological differences between dogs introduced by European colonists and Native American dog breeds in Eastern North America.
-I have also recently collaborated with Dr. David Byers to test whether or not Intermountain West and Great Plains dogs were capable of transporting ethnographically reported travois and pannier pack loads.
+I have also recently collaborated with Dr. David Byers to test whether or not dogs in various Intermountain West and Great Plains cultures were capable of transporting ethnographically reported travois and pannier pack loads of as much as 100lb.
+I am actively involved in several projects which further explore the roles and physical morphology of domestic dogs in North America, the reliability of methods used in identifying dog remains, and the introduction of domestic chickens and cattle from Europe.

 Alexis Maughn works for Bighorn Archaeological Consultants, LLC in Orem, UT.